On the sign patterns of entrywise positivity preservers in fixed dimension: Quantitative bounds, via Schur positivity

 Symmetrizing, this can be rewritten as

 Thus it will suffice to show that the polynomial

-is Schur-positive whenever $k>j$ and $\nu$ dominates $\mu$.
-But this is a special case of\footnote{We thank Pavlo Pylyavskyy for this reference.} a result \cite[Theorem 4]{LPP} of Lam, Postnikov, and Pylyavskyy, who in fact establish the more general claim that
+is Schur-positive whenever $k>j$ and $\nu$ contains $\lambda$.
+But this is a special case of a result \cite[Theorem 4]{LPP} of Lam, Postnikov, and Pylyavskyy (we thank Pavlo Pylyavskyy for this reference).
+These authors establish in \textit{loc.~cit.}\ the more general claim that

 is Schur-positive for any partitions $\lambda,\nu, \mu, \rho$, where we write